sst/guide/_examples/how-to-use-middy-validation-in-your-serverless-app.md

 $ cd middy-validation
 ```

-By default our app will be deployed to an environment (or stage) called `dev` and the `us-east-1` AWS region.
+By default our app will be deployed to the `us-east-1` AWS region.
 This can be changed in the `sst.json` in your project root.

 ```json
 {